Our Absence Procedures are there to keep children safe; safeguarding your children is our number one priority at Our Lady and St. Patrick's.

-If your child is going to be absent from school, it is vital that you inform us, either through a message at the office or via telephone (01900 812582.)
+If your child is going to be absent from school, it is vital that you inform us, either through a message at the office or via telephone, on (01900 812582).
 We have an answering machine which will allow you to leave messages outside of the school day.
-We should always hear from you by 9am at the latest.
+We should always hear from you by 9.00am at the latest.

 If we still do not have any response or reason for absence, the final step we will take is a home visit and, if necessary, we will ask the Police to call to the house to carry out a welfare check.
 All of this will happen before the end of the school day on the first day of absence, if we do not know why a child is absent.

-Where regular absence is an issue, we have a range of procedures in place, including meetings in school, meeting with representatives from the Local Authority and ultimately taking the child's parents/carers to court.
-Every day really does matter when it comes to education, and absence can significantly impact on your child's learning and future.
+Where regular absence is an issue, we have a range of procedures in place, including meetings with senior staff in school and meetings with representatives from the Local Authority.